Table of Contents

-The somatosensory organisation does not correlate with the level of the spinal cord, but rather cells for the shoulder girdle are found on the furthest cranial and descend caudally from the upper arm to the lower arm and hand.
+Somatosensory organization does not correlate with the level of the spinal cord; rather, cells for the shoulder girdle are found on the furthest cranial and descend caudally from the upper arm to the lower arm and hand.

-The cells for the extensor musculature are arranged in the ventral area of the ventral horn, while the cells for the flexor muscles are located in the dorsal area.
+Cells for the extensor musculature are arranged in the ventral area of the ventral horn, while the cells for flexor muscles are located in the dorsal area.

 The spinal cord proprioceptive apparatus (propriospinal system)

 The spinal cord propriospinal system is an internal system for the transmission of information.
-It is made up of a collection of ascending and descending nerve cells which originate in the spinal cord itself.
-These nerve fibres either extend the length of several spinal segments, or run inside a single segment connecting different levels of the spinal cord, or they cross each other.
+It is made up of a collection of ascending and descending nerve cells that originate in the spinal cord itself.
+These nerve fibers either extend the length of several spinal segments, run inside a single segment connecting different levels of the spinal cord, or cross over each other.
 The propriospinal system lays the foundations for the monosynaptic and polysynaptic reflexes.

 Propriospinal system cell types

-- Association cells: association cells connect flat lying nerve cells on different spinal segments via the fasciculi proprii ipsilateral
+- Association cells—connect flat-lying nerve cells on different spinal segments via the fasciculi proprii ipsilateral.

-Renshaw cell inhibition is a backwards recurrent inhibition created by a negative feedback mechanism.
-Renshaw cells are activated by alpha motor neurons when they receive excitatory collateral from the alpha neuron’s axon, resulting in the inhibition of their own activity.
+Renshaw cell inhibition is a backward recurrent inhibition created by a negative feedback mechanism.
+Renshaw cells are activated by alpha motor neurons when they receive excitatory collateral from the alpha neuron’s axon, resulting in the inhibition of their own actions.
 This mechanism prevents unwanted muscular oscillatory movements from occurring.

 A trip to the clinic: tetanus infection